guillaumeagile/academical_research/autres_articles/comment distinguer un modele metier ou anemique.md

 ## Que faire des stacks front end
 et de leur validation facile à coder?

+## Two-step validation
+Also consider two-step validation.
+Use field-level validation on your command Data Transfer Objects (DTOs) and domain-level validation inside your entities.
+You can do this by returning a result object instead of exceptions in order to make it easier to deal with the validation errors.

+Using field validation with data annotations, for example, you do not duplicate the validation definition.
+The execution, though, can be both server-side and client-side in the case of DTOs (commands and ViewModels, for instance).

 # Un mot sur la persistance et les ORM